The May Department Stores Company: History

-In 1877, The May Department Stores Company was founded in Leadville during the Colorado silver rush.
+In 1877, the May Department Stores Company was founded in Leadville during the Colorado silver rush.
 In 1889, the headquarters moved to Denver.

-In 1899, May acquired the E. R. Hull & Dutton Co. of Cleveland, renaming it The May Company, Cleveland, later named the May Company Ohio.
+In 1899, May acquired the E. R. Hull & Dutton Co. of Cleveland, renaming it the May Company, Cleveland, later named the May Company Ohio.

 In 1905, the headquarters moved to St. Louis.
-In 1910, the business was officially incorporated as The May Department Stores Company.
-In 1911, The Famous Clothing Store (owned by May) and The William Barr Dry Goods Company merged to create Famous-Barr.
+In 1910, the business was officially incorporated as the May Department Stores Company.
+In 1911, The Famous Clothing Store (owned by May) and the William Barr Dry Goods Company merged to create Famous-Barr.
 In 1912, May acquired the M. O'Neil Co.
 (O'Neil's) department store of Akron, Ohio.

-In 1923, May acquired A. Hamburger & Sons Co. in Los Angeles and renames it May Company California.
+In 1923, May acquired A. Hamburger & Sons Co. in Los Angeles and renamed it May Company California.
 In 1946, May acquired the Kaufmann's chain based in Pittsburgh, retaining it as a separate division.
 In 1947, May acquires Strouss-Hirshberg Co. based in Youngstown, Ohio, retaining it as a separate division and changing the name to Strouss.

-In 1956, May acquired The Daniels & Fisher Company of Denver, merging it with May stores in the area to create a new May-Daniels & Fisher division.
+In 1956, May acquired the Daniels & Fisher Company of Denver, merging it with May stores in the area to create a new May-Daniels & Fisher division.
 In 1958, May acquired the Cohen Brothers Department Store in Jacksonville, Florida, turning it into the May Cohens chain.

-In 1959, May acquired The Hecht Company of Baltimore, adding it as a new division.
-In 1965, May acquires G. Fox & Co out of Hartford, Connecticut.
+In 1959, May acquired the Hecht Company of Baltimore, adding it as a new division.
+In 1965, May acquired G. Fox & Co. of Hartford, Connecticut.
 In 1966, May acquired the Meier & Frank chain based in Portland, Oregon, adding it as a new division.
 David's grandson Morton May became the chairman in 1951 and headed the company for 16 years.
 Morton May was active in St. Louis civic affairs and was a patron of the St. Louis Art Museum.
 In 1968, Venture Stores was founded when Target co-founder John F. Geisse went to work for May Department Stores.
 Under an antitrust settlement reached with the Department of Justice, May was unable to acquire any more retail chains at the time, and the department store company needed a way to compete against the emerging discount store chains.

-In August 1978, May sold the 70-store Consumers chain of catalog merchants to the Canadian Consumers Distributing.
+In August 1978, May sold the 70-store Consumers chain of catalogue merchants to the Canadian Consumers Distributing.
 It closed its stores in 1996.